Zia-ul-Haq: Early career and partition

-Role in Black September and protection by Gul Hasan
+Role in Black September

-Brigadier Zia was stationed in Jordan from 1967 to 1970 as the head of a Pakistani training mission to Jordan.
-Zia-ul-Haq became involved on the Jordanian side of the military conflict against Palestinians known as Black September.
+Zia was stationed in Jordan from 1967 to 1970 as the head of a Pakistani training mission to Jordan.
+He later became involved as an advisor for the Jordanians during the Black September against the Palestinian Liberation Organization (PLO).
 Zia had been stationed in Amman for three years prior to Black September.
-During the events, according to CIA official Jack O'Connell, Zia was dispatched north by King Hussein to assess Syria's military capabilities.
+During the events, according to CIA official Jack O'Connell, Zia was dispatched by Hussein north to assess Syria's military capabilities.
 The Pakistani commander reported back to Hussein, recommending the deployment of a RJAF squadron to the region.
-Zia-ul-Haq then went on to plan the Jordanian offensive against the Palestinians and commanded an armoured division against them.
-O'Connell also reported that Zia personally led Jordanian troops during battles.

-According to the testimonies provided by Major-General A. O. Mitha, it was the Army Chief of General Staff, Lieutenant General Gul Hasan's lobbying at the Army GHQ which also saved then Brigadier Zia-ul-Haq from being terminated.
-Brigadier Zia had been recommended to be court-martialled by Major-General Nawazish in his submission to President Yahya Khan for disobeying GHQ orders by commanding a Jordanian armoured division against the Palestinians, as part of actions during Black September in which thousands were killed.
-It was Gul Hasan who interceded for Zia after which Army Chief General Yahya Khan let Zia off the hook.
+According to Pakistani journalist Raja Anwar, the mission may have been a violation of Zia's original assignment in Jordan by the Pakistani military, even though it helped Jordan repel the Syrian offensive.
+Hussein came to view Zia favourably, and later convinced Pakistani president Zulfikar Ali Bhutto to appoint him as Chief of Army Staff.
+O'Connell also said that Zia personally led Jordanian troops during the battles.

 Ascent to Chief of Army Staff

-He was then promoted as Lieutenant General and was appointed commander of the II Strike Corps at Multan in 1975.
-On 1 March 1976, Prime Minister Zulfikar Ali Bhutto approved then-three star rank general Lieutenant-General Zia as Chief of Army Staff and to be elevated to four-star rank.
+He was then promoted as lieutenant general and was appointed commander of the II Corps at Multan in 1975.
+On 1 March 1976, Prime Minister Zulfikar Ali Bhutto approved then-three star rank general Lieutenant General Zia to Chief of Army Staff and to be elevated to four-star rank.

-At the time of his nominating the successor to the outgoing Chief of Army Staff General Tikka Khan, the Lieutenant Generals in order of seniority were: Muhammad Shariff, Akbar Khan, Aftab Ahmed, Azmat Baksh Awan, Ibrahim Akram, Abdul Majeed Malik, Ghulam Jilani Khan, and Muhammad Zia-ul-Haq.
-But, Bhutto chose the most junior, superseding seven more senior lieutenant-generals.
-However, the senior most at that time, Lieutenant-General Mohammad Shariff, though promoted to General, was made the Chairman of the Joint Chiefs of Staff Committee, a constitutional post akin to President Fazal Ilahi Chaudhry.
+At the time of his nomination as the successor to the outgoing chief of army staff, General Tikka Khan, the lieutenant generals in order of seniority were: Muhammad Shariff, Akbar Khan, Aftab Ahmed, Azmat Baksh Awan, Ibrahim Akram, Abdul Majeed Malik, Ghulam Jilani Khan, and Zia himself.
+Bhutto chose the most junior, superseding seven more senior lieutenant-generals.
+However, the senior most at that time, Lieutenant General Mohammad Shariff, though promoted to General, was made the chairman of the Joint Chiefs of Staff Committee.